 Term expires: November 2018

 Community Vision: Instill more pride in our City.
 Bring more business and jobs to Waterford.
 Cleanup blighted areas and repair streets.
 Enhance our current park system including the Tuolumne River park and trail system.
 Work closer with all community groups and Waterford School District to ensure the very best for Waterford.
 Complete the Government Center to enhance our old downtown area.
 Work with in our budget to keep Waterford financially secure.

 Background: Has lived in Waterford since 1995.
-Married with 6 children, 17 grandchildren, and 11 great grandchildren.
+A Widower as of January 2011 with 6 children, 23 Grandchildren, and 24 Great Grandchildren.
 Enjoy family and friends as well as cruising and travel.
 Retired from Dot Foods in 2010.
 Graduated from Hayward High School.

-Community Involvement: Waterford Lions Club, Waterford River Park citizens group, Waterford Heritage Committee, and Clamper Estanilaus 58.
+Community Involvement: Waterford Planning Commission 1997/1998, Waterford Lions Club, Waterford River Park citizens group, Waterford Heritage Committee, and Clamper Estanilaus 58.
 Takes pride in seeing and hearing all the great things going on in our City, including from: the schools, churches, 4H Club, Future Farmers of America, Tri W women’s group, Waterford Baseball Softball Association, our City’s soccer and basketball programs, and Saber Cats Football.

 Committees: Waterford Traffic Committee, Waterford Government Center Planning Committee, Historical Society, and City Audit Liaison Committee, Stanislaus County Economic Development Action Committee, Stanislaus County Travel & Tourism Committee, and Central Valley Division Executive Committee for the League of California Cities

 City Council Service: Elected in November 2013 to fill a vacant seat.